 The results equally indicated that exchangeable sodium, potassium, calcium and CEC only varied significantly (P = 0.05) among the locations with the highest exchangeable sodium obtained from Amaeze site.
 However, the highest mean value (8.90 me/100g) of calcium was obtained from Ihietutu location, as against 4.07 me/100g obtained in Amaeze site.
 The soil CEC (45.0 me/100g) was significantly higher in Ihietutu location than at Amaeze site (29.9 me/100g).
 Exchangeable sodium, potassium, calcium and CEC are almost equally distributed across the whole slopes and depths in both locations.
-The result agrees with Barthold et al. [29] whom their result clearly show that topography does not control the spatial variation of exchangeable K and Mg in the tropical forest soil-scape.
+The result agrees with Barthold et al. [35] whom their result clearly show that topography does not control the spatial variation of exchangeable K and Mg in the tropical forest soil-scape.

 It was obtained (Table 2) that exchangeable magnesium concentration varied among the locations and slopes.
-The downward trend with decreasing significant concentrations of exchangeable Mg agrees with the findings of Tsui et al [30] that the differences in soil properties along the transect decreased from gentle slope to very steep slope, were also attributable to slope processes.
-The results showed that there were no significant variation on the soil base saturation, exchangeable acidity and available phosphorous among the slopes and soil depths studied in the two locations.
+The downward trend with decreasing significant concentrations of exchangeable Mg agrees with the findings of Tsui et al [36] that the differences in soil properties along the transect decreased from gentle slope to very steep slope, were also attributable to slope processes.
+The results showed that there were no significant variations on the soil base saturation, exchangeable acidity and available phosphorous among the slopes and soil depths studied in the two locations.
+It was observed that the soil available phosphorous, though not significant, increased down the slope position in Amaeze location.

 The mean values for all the fertility parameters measured are shown in Table 2.
-It could be said that the soil in all the locations sampled is only marginally fertile, especially as most of the parameters for which more is better (organic carbon and nitrogen), are only within the low- medium range when compared with the standard values given by Landon [31].
-Exchangeable Mg, Ca and CEC are within medium and high range compared with the standard values given by Landon [31].
+It could be said that the soil in all the locations sampled is only marginally fertile, especially as some of the parameters (organic carbon and nitrogen), are only within the low-medium range when compared with the standard values given by Landon [37].
+Exchangeable Mg, Ca and CEC are within medium and high range compared with the standard values given by Landon [37].
 Marginal fertility is a characteristic of many tropical soils mainly because of the high rate at which organic matter is lost, high rate of leaching, highly weathered mineral and low input agricultural practices.
-Results shows that in all the samples the

-205 206 total nitrogen values were very low to high ranging between 0.11 - 1.36% and there was a decrease with depth in all the slope with Amaeze middle, recording the highest value of 1.36%.
+Results shows that in all the samples the total nitrogen values were very low to high ranging between 0.11 - 1.36% and there was a decrease with depth in all the slope with Amaeze middle, recording the highest value of 1.36%.

-The values recorded at Ihietutu for most of the parameters may even be regarded as the only values that can be described as reasonably above marginal level probably due to the fact that higher levels of organic wastes are incorporated into the cultural practices of the areas as is clear from the difference in the organic matter values of the area compared to the other area.
-The phosphorus levels in the two areas are drastically lower than even the values suggested by Landon [31] as low.
+The values recorded at Ihietutu for most of the parameters may even be regarded as the only values that can be described as reasonably above marginal level.
+This may probably be due to the fact that higher levels of organic wastes are incorporated into the cultural practices of the areas.
+This is clear from the difference in the organic matter values of the area compared to the other area.
+The phosphorus levels in the two areas are drastically lower than even the values suggested by Landon [37] as low.

-Table 2: Mean values of the fertility indics determined for the different locations
+Table 2: Mean values of the fertility indicsindices determined for the different locations